burako/sunnyside_store_api/README.md

     The server runs on port 3000.
     Run 'npm run start' to start the server

-4. Run jasmine tests with > npm run test
+### Run jasmine tests
-    4.1.
+    run 'npm run test'
     Note on jasmine tests: I have had an issue with jasmine when running multiple spec files.
 There are 3 specs under models folder, per each model.
 When run individually (by commenting out the contents of other files) every test in each spec files pass.
 But when I run them all, I receive a timeout error.
 I raised this issue here: https://knowledge.udacity.com/questions/841229 but unfortunately mentors were not able to resolve the issue neither.

 ### content of .env
 .env